CobayaSampler/cobaya/README.rst

 This is a fork of the Cobaya framework (see its orignal README below).
 Here, we added a simple fsigma8(z) likelihood for our analysis in: https://arxiv.org/abs/2302.01331.
+If you use the likelihood, please consider citing our paper.

 *Cobaya*, a code for Bayesian analysis in Cosmology
 ===================================================